Margaret McConnell Holt

 Margaret McConnell Holt (1908-1987) was an American artist.

 Holt was a 1930 graduate of the North Carolina College for Women (now the University of North Carolina at Greensboro, or UNCG), and she went on to endow a scholarship fund for the UNCG School of Music and to receive an alumni award for her ongoing support of the university.

-Her father, Dr. DE McConnell, originated Gastonia, North Carolina's first lending library in his dental office circa 1900.
-Seventy years later Margaret and her husband, Donnel Shaw Holt, President and CEO of Cannon Mills, donated a collection of original art by North Carolina artists to the Gaston County Public Library in memory of her father.
-Margaret herself, in addition to compiling the research on the Chinqua Penn Plantation included in these papers, was a well-respected artist, and was included in the thirteenth through seventeenth editions of Who's Who in American Art.
+Her father, D. E. McConnell, originated Gastonia, North Carolina's first lending library in his dental office around 1900.
+Seventy years later, Holt and her husband, Donnel Shaw Holt, president and CEO of Cannon Mills, donated a collection of original art by North Carolina artists to the Gaston County Public Library in memory of her father.
+She compiled the research on the Chinqua Penn Plantation and was a well-respected artist, who was included in the thirteenth through seventeenth editions of Who's Who in American Art.